-John Linstrom is series editor of The Liberty Hyde Bailey Library for the Comstock Publishing Associates imprint of Cornell University Press and is a MacCracken Doctoral Fellow in English and American Literature at New York University.
+John Linstrom is an NYU Public Humanities Fellow at the Museum of the City of New York and series editor of The Liberty Hyde Bailey Library for the Comstock Publishing Associates imprint of Cornell University Press.
 He coedited The Liberty Hyde Bailey Gardener's Companion: Essential Writings (Comstock-Cornell UP, 2019) and prepared the centennial edition of Liberty Hyde Bailey's ecospheric manifesto, The Holy Earth (Counterpoint, 2015), which features a new foreword by Wendell Berry.
-His poems have recently appeared or are forthcoming in North American Review, The New Criterion, Atlanta Review, Vallum: Contemporary Poetry, and Commonweal Magazine, his literary nonfiction has appeared in Newfound and Prairie Gold: An Anthology of the American Heartland, and his scholarship is forthcoming in The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest (Wisconsin Historical Society).
-His dissertation focuses on literatures of land, labor, and ecology in the Progressive Era, and he holds an MFA in Creative Writing and Environment from Iowa State University.
+His poems have recently appeared or are forthcoming in Roanoke Review, The New Criterion, North American Review, Atlanta Review, and Commonweal Magazine, his literary nonfiction has recently appeared in The Antioch Review and Newfound, and his scholarship is forthcoming in The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest (Wisconsin Historical Society).
+His dissertation at NYU focuses on literatures of land, labor, and ecology in the Progressive Era, and he holds an MFA in Creative Writing and Environment from Iowa State University.
 He lives with his wife and their joyful window garden in Queens, NY.
 He is on Facebook, Twitter, Instagram, and Medium.